data301-2020-winter2/course-project-solo_109/README.md

 ## Team Members

-- Colin Pereira: Hello, I'm the single member of this solo group.
+- *Colin Pereira*: Hello, I'm the single member of this solo group.
 Welcome to [Project Name]!

 ## References